stitchdata/docs/_integration-schemas/github/v2/comments.md

   - name: "user"
     type: "object"
     description: "Details about the user who created the comment."
-    subattributes:
+    subattributes: &user-attributes
+      - name: "name"
+        type: "string"
+        description: "The name of the user."

+      - name: "email"
+        type: "string"
+        description: "The email address of the user."

       - name: "login"
         type: "string"
-        description: "The login name of the user who created the comment."
+        description: "The login name of the user."

       - name: "id"
         type: "string"
-        description: "The ID of the user who created the comment."
+        description: "The ID of the user."

       - name: "node_id"
         type: "string"
-        description: "The node ID of the user who created the comment."
+        description: "The node ID of the user."

       - name: "avatar_url"
         type: "string"
-        description: "The URL of the avatar of the user who created the comment."
+        description: "The URL of the avatar of the user."

       - name: "gravatar_id"
         type: "string"
-        description: "The URL of the Gravatar of the user who created the comment."
+        description: "The URL of the Gravatar of the user."

       - name: "url"
         type: "string"
-        description: "The API URL of the user who created the comment."
+        description: "The API URL of the user."

       - name: "html_url"
         type: "string"
-        description: "The GitHub URL of the user who created the comment."
+        description: "The GitHub URL of the user."

       - name: "followers_url"
         type: "string"